Express Checkout User Interface Requirements

 Important: This integration method is Deprecated as of January 1, 2017.
 For new integrations, see the PayPal Express Checkout Integration Guide.

 Your Express Checkout integration must conform to PayPal's user interface requirements.
 To inform buyers that PayPal is accepted on your website, you must place PayPal button and logo images in your website checkout flow.

 PayPal requires that you use PayPal checkout buttons and PayPal mark images hosted on secure PayPal servers.
 When PayPal updates an image, the changes appear automatically on your website.
 Do not host copies of the PayPal images locally on your servers because outdated PayPal buttons and images reduce buyer confidence in your web site.

 To implement Express Checkout, offer it both as a checkout option on your shopping cart page and as a payment method on your payment options page.

-To implement PayPal as a payment option, add the PayPal mark image to your payment options.
+To add PayPal as a payment option, add the PayPal logo or mark to your payment options page:

 Starting the PayPal flow from your payment methods page

 On your payment methods page, add the PayPal mark as one of the payment options, and set PayPal as the default option.
 In this flow, buyers initiate the Express Checkout flow from your payment methods page.